cocos/cocos-docs/en/concepts/scene/node-component.md

 The `Materials` property is used to specify the material used for rendering.
 You can try dragging any material from the **Assets** into the `Materials` property of the **Inspector** panel and you can see that the default material just became the specified material.

 > **Note**: any resources set on the component, such as `sphere.mesh` in this case, will be loaded automatically at the same time as the scene loads.
-Types of resources can be declared, set and loaded automatically in custom components, refer to the [Getting and loading resources](../../scripting/load-assets.md) documentation.
+Types of resources that need to be set and automatically loaded can also be declared in custom components, refer to the [Getting and loading resources](../../scripting/load-assets.md) documentation.

 In addition to adding components manually in the editor, they can also be added via scripts, for more details see the [Component creation and destruction](../../scripting/component.md) documentation.